-Review: the album "Demonic" by Thrash Metal Band Testament Their Weakest Album
+Review: The Album "Demonic" by American Thrash Metal Band Testament

-The guttural vocals are the biggest difference in this album compared to the band's previous work
+The guttural vocals are the biggest difference in this album compared to Testament's previous work

 Thrash metal band Testament dives into unknown and uncharted waters with their 1997 studio album called Demonic.
 And this album is different than all the others released before it.
 Demonic sees vocalist Chuck Billy explore a different side of himself where he had not gone to before.
 He uses a true death metal vocal growl, similar to the song called Dog Faced Gods on the 1994 album Low.

 The song "Demonic Refusal" starts with a countdown of ten that never finishes and then Testament shows us a vocal growl that they had never done before.

 These kinds of guttural growls from Testament are not something we even hear all the time.
 Demonic may as well have been an experimental thrash metal album.
 Experimental thrash metal albums come under heavy criticism from long-time fans of certain bands and I’m willing to assume that Demonic is one of those albums that will be criticized until the end of time.